SAP-samples/event-driven-integrations-codejam/exercises/04-event-driven-architectures/README.md

 ## Summary

 In this exercise, we learned about Event-Driven Architectures and how it can help us to move from the traditional polling mechanism to reacting to real-time events (notifications) the moment something happens in the source system.
 We also learned about the PubSub messaging pattern and how it can help us to decouple systems/applications and allow asynchronous communication between them.
 Finally, we learned about two common ways of filtering messages, topic-based and content-based filtering.
-In a future exercise, we will dive deeper into some of these concepts, e.g. topics, queues, topic structures, topic endpoints, and how to publish and subscribe to events.
+In a future exercise, we will dive deeper into some of these concepts, e.g. topics, queues, topic structures, topic subscriptions, and how to publish and subscribe to events.

 ## Further Study